IndexCoop/ITIPS/ITIPS/ITIP-004.md

 **Delegation of Authority**

-At the core of this upgrade is a dillema about finding a balance between protecting methodologist prerogatives and ensuring that Index Coop's engineering team can add features efficiently.
+At the core of this upgrade is a dillema about finding the correct balance between protecting methodologist prerogatives and ensuring that Index Coop's engineering team can add features efficiently.

 Unfortunately, there is no programmatic way of guaranteeing *before the fact* that an extension with arbitary permissions doesn't interact with a new module which might affect methodologists' fees.